 Menstrual products need to be developed to mitigate against period poverty and environmental impacts.
-This needs to include packaging and products.
-Apps to tell you what is cheapest or free and where to get them could help.
-Apps to help change products often could also make menstrual products safer.
+This needs to include both packaging and products.
+Apps to tell users what products are cheapest or free, and where to get them, could help.
+Apps to help with the changing frequency of tampons could also make menstrual products safer.

 There needs to be better equipment for dignified and safe disposal of menstrual products.
 School toilets need to be better designed and equipped.
 Menstrual products could be designed for a wider range of needs - heavy menstrual bleeding, teenagers learning to use products, those that find them hard to use.
 There is a need for better products for heavy menstrual bleeding.
 These need to be comfortable, environmentally friendly and reliable.
-Could these be adapted to measure flow?
+Could there be adaptations to measure flow?